If you're looking for the best learning guitar for kids, look no further than a Loog Guitar.

 Loog Guitars also look fantastic.
 They come in bright colors and have retro, funky body designs reminiscent of a vintage Fender.

-While these guitars aren’t perfect, and I don’t think each one is worth it (more on that below), they are worth purchasing for younger kids interested in learning guitar in a fun and interactive way.
+While these guitars aren’t perfect, they are worth purchasing for younger kids interested in learning guitar in a fun and interactive way.

 The Loog Mini | Best for a 3 to 5-Year-Old

 The Loog Mini is the perfect guitar for your 3 to 5-year-old.
 Its small size makes it easy for your little one to hold and play.

 The included Loog guitar app makes learning fun and interactive, and the nylon strings are gentle on tiny fingers.
 Plus, they offer an electric guitar version for those kids with more rock 'n' roll in their DNA.

 Order your Loog Mini today!

 The Loog Mini is the smallest guitar (about the size of a ukulele) in the lineup.
 It’s easy as a parent to envision your little kiddo strumming away on this awesome looking guitar, but is the Loog Mini a gimmick?

 The short answer is no, but you need to temper your expectations of what you’re buying.

 First, the good.